garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-file-storage.md

 ![Azure File Storage Architecture](../../../.gitbook/assets/azure-file-architecture.png)

 <!-- markdown-link-check-disable-next-line -->
-[Azure File Storage](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction) is a fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol, Network File System (NFS) protocol, and Azure Files REST API.
+[Azure File Storage](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction) is a fully managed file share in the cloud that is accessible via the industry-standard Server Message Block (SMB) protocol, Network File System (NFS) protocol, and Azure Files REST API.
 Azure file shares can be mounted concurrently by cloud or on-premises deployments.
 SMB Azure file shares are accessible from Windows, Linux, and macOS clients.

-This connection between the Azure File Share and your DevBox would take place by setting up a bastion host that advertises the private routes to your DevZero network so that you can access the private service through network tunneling.
+This connection between the Azure File Share and your DevBox would occur by setting up a bastion host that advertises the private routes to your DevZero network so you can access the private service through network tunneling.
 You must also set up a DNS Private Resolver to access the File Storage's Private Endpoint from your DevBox.

 ## Prerequisites